 The Company also shares office space and related common expenses with BLG.
 All shared expenses, including rent, are charged to the legal firm based on an estimate of actual usage.
 Any expenses of BLG paid by the Company that have not been reimbursed or settled against other amounts are reflected as due from related parties in the accompanying consolidated balance sheet.
-Amounts receivable from BLG as of March 31, 2017 and December 31, 2016 were approximately \$1,835,000 and \$1,661,000, respectively.
+Amounts receivable from BLG as of June 30, 2017 and December 31, 2016 were approximately \$1,687,000 and \$1,661,000, respectively.

 During 2016, the Company experienced a decline in collection events that affected revenues both to the Company and BLG.
 The significant balance in the receivable noted above reflects the decision by the Company to advance funds to BLG based on the amount of their unpaid legal fees due from property owners.
-The Company and BLG are in discussions regarding formalizing a note agreement to be secured by the outstanding receivables of BLG.
 The Company expects repayment of the receivable amount as collection events return to historical levels.